• Skip to primary navigation

 Making the Cake Batter

-Start by adding butter, white sugar, maple syrup and eggs to the stand mixer bowl.
+Add butter, sugar, maple syrup, and eggs to your mixing bowl.

 Adding the butter, sugar, maple syrup and eggs to a mixing bowl.